CME INTERNATIONAL PERFORMING ARTS GRANT WINNERS

-At the XV International Tchaikovsky Competition in 2015, Reed Tetzloff’s career was given a major boost after being named one of twelve semi-finalists.
-His performances were widely acclaimed in Russian media, which dubbed him “the lyric hero of the competition”, and noted by music connoisseurs across the globe.
+After being named one of twelve semi-finalists at the XV International Tchaikovsky Competition in 2015, Reed's performances were widely acclaimed in Russian media, which dubbed him “the lyric hero of the competition,” and noted by music connoisseurs across the globe.
 He has also won prizes from competitions such as the American Protege, Beijing International Music Festival and Academy, Bradshaw and Buono, Cincinnati World Piano Competition, Cleveland International Piano Competition, Five Towns Music and Art Foundation, Schimmel, and the Tbilisi International Piano Competition.
 At Mannes College the New School for Music, he won the two largest awards available to pianists: the Concerto Competition and the Nadia Reisenberg Competition.
-He was honored as a winner of the 2014 CME International Performing Arts Grant, and joined the roster of CME Young Artists.

-His 2016-17 season includes a major multi-city tour of Belgium, as well as recitals at The Chopin Foundation of the United States, the Drozdoff Society’s Impromptu Classical Music Series, The Young Musicians’ Forum of Schenectady, and as guest artist for the Minnesota Music Teacher’s Association Annual State Convention.
-He also looks forward to the release of his debut recording, Sounds of Transcendence, on the Romeo Records label.
+In 2017 he completed a major multi-city tour of Belgium, and performed for The Chopin Foundation of the United States, the Drozdoff Society’s Impromptu Classical Music Series, The Young Musicians’ Forum of Schenectady, and as guest artist for the Minnesota Music Teacher’s Association Annual State Convention.
+He also released his debut recording, Sounds of Transcendence, on Romeo Records, sponsored by CME.

-Vijay recently won Grand Prize in the 2016 Classics Alive Artists Competition in Los Angeles and has joined the roster of Classics Alive Artists.
+Vijay won the Grand Prize in the 2016 Classics Alive Artists Competition in Los Angeles, and has joined the roster of Classics Alive Artists.